 What can I expect during my child's speech therapy session?

 You can expect individualized speech therapy for your child from one of our professional and knowledgeable therapists!
 Therapy sessions are typically offered at 50 minute durations and we allow for 10 minute of parent contact/consult at the end of each therapy session.
-Your child's speech therapy session will occur in one of our offices.
+Your child's speech therapy session will occur in our Amherst office.
+Virtual options are also available.